jwa13/PSPMMFDW/readme.md

 ## Help

 Any advice for common problems or issues.

-As of currently, the following features are in progress:
+As of currently, the following features are in progress and not currently functional:
 - Scheduling an event within the program
 - Account types conflict with some views
 - Hitting and strength evaluation forms are not able to be submitted.